jbtech85/pantry/README.md

+# Pantry - let nothing go to waste
+The goal of this app is to use all the food in your cupboards before it goes bad.
+Less food wasted, more money saved.

+#### This stuff seems important, so we'll save for later
 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.